ricardojoserf/subdoler/README.md

 ## TODOS

+- Check api tokens values are ok or not.

+- Rename functions and variables.

-- Concurency
+- Finish merge

-- Add the source of finding the subdomain -> Uniq after that with all
+- Add the source of finding the subdomain -> Uniq after that with all -> Create sheet with the unique values (xlsxwriter).

-- Check if detected IP in the ranges
+- Check if detected IP in the ranges.

-- Analysis with Shodan
+- Analysis with Shodan.

+- Concurency in range to domain?